VerityIncorporated/AttrMiddleware/src/AttrMiddleware/README.md

 # AttrMiddleware

-AttrMiddleware is a C# library that allows for the application of middleware to specific routes or controller methods using attribute-based configuration, enhancing modularity and readability in ASP.NET Core applications.
+AttrMiddleware is a C# library that enables the application of middleware to specific routes or controller methods through attribute-based configuration.